IIIF/api/source/api/discovery/0.5/index.md

 Activities _MAY_ be published about content that has access restrictions.
 Clients _MUST NOT_ assume that they will be able to access every resource that is the object of an Activity, and _MUST NOT_ assume that it has been deleted if it is inaccessible.
 For example, the content might be protected by an authentication system that is denying access (an end user might be able to provide the right credentials to gain access) or there may be a temporary network outage preventing the content from being retrieved (the network will eventually be restored).

 Content may also change from being available to being protected by access restrictions, or become available having previously been protected.
-There are no more specific activity classes for these situations, and the publisher _SHOULD_ issue the regular `Update` or `Delete` activities accordingly.
+There are no more specific activity types for these situations, and the publisher _SHOULD_ issue the regular `Update` or `Delete` activities accordingly.

 ### 4.2.
 Negotiable Resources

 Some HTTP(S) URIs are able to respond with different representations of the same content in response to requests with different headers, such as the same URI being able to return both version 2 and version 3 of the IIIF Presentation API based on the Accept header.
 This is known as "content negotiation", and such resources are known as "negotiable resources".
 The representations that can be negotiated for are known as "variants".

 Negotiable resources are not supported by the Discovery API, only variants.
 This means that there would be one Activity entry for each of the representations that are available, and that each representation _MUST_ have its own URI, even if it can also be reached via the negotiable resource.
-In the case of negotiating for different versions of the IIIF Presentation API, the `format` property can be used to include the full media type of the resource, where the version specific context document is given in the `profile` parameter.
-If there is additional descriptive resources available, each such resource would describe all of the variants, and thus the `seeAlso` property of each Activity would refer to the same descriptions, allowing the variants to be connected together.
+In the case of negotiating for different versions of the IIIF Presentation API, the `format` property can be used to include the full media type of the resource, where the version-specific context document is given in the `profile` parameter.
+If there are additional descriptive resources available, each such resource would describe all of the variants, and thus the `seeAlso` property of each Activity would refer to the same descriptions, allowing the variants to be connected together.

 Two variants of the same negotiable resource can be represented as follows.